For the Drury boys' basketball team, much of this year's success will rely heavily on the shoulders of senior Nolan Bird.

 That's an area Racette always stresses, and this year is no different.
 He calls it a key to the game.

-While the Blue Devils may not
+While the Blue Devils may not have the sheer height advantage, Racette won't let that be an excuse.

 "[Slayter] Aubin was 6-feet, but he played 6-5.
 He was just an animal on the boards," he said.
 "You can't say that it's going to be the big guy's fault if we don't rebound.
 It's going to be the guard's fault too."